 You may be on the verge of a dramatic change in your life if you are expecting a baby or are adopting a child.
 Dealing with an illness in your family could also be life-changing.
 The California Family Rights Act and the federal Family and Medical Leave Act (FMLA) are designed to help make life changes a little easier.
 If you qualify, you can take up to 12 weeks of unpaid leave annually to deal with life-changing situations.Experienced in Taking Action Against FMLA Discrimination

-At Calderone Law Firm, we are committed to protecting employees' rights in Los Angeles County.
+At Calderone Law Firm, our El Segundo FMLA lawyers are committed to protecting employees' rights in Los Angeles County.
 Our founding attorney Vincent Calderone has more than 20 years of experience handling employment law claims.
 We know the law and can help you take action, if your employer refused to grant you unpaid leave for the birth of your baby, the adoption of your child or to deal with a family illness.
-Contact our Manhattan Beach FMLA lawyers for a free initial consultation.
+Contact our FMLA lawyers for a free initial consultation.
 We can help you understand if you are protected under FMLA and will take aggressive action if your rights have been violated.What Is Covered by the Family and Medical Leave Act?

 A life change can have long-term implications.
 To help you deal with the road ahead, you may be able to take unpaid time off from work.
+Our FMLA lawyers can advise El Segundo residents on their options under state and federal laws.
 The California Family Rights Act and the federal Family and Medical Leave Act (FMLA) may allow you to take up to 12 weeks of unpaid leave for the following reasons:

 - For a surgical procedure or to deal with an illness